-Due to the challenges in obtaining the MDF, we proposed an alternative implicit representation that is similar to MDF and more easily to compute, which is called \textbf{quasi-MDF (Q-MDF)}.
-This structure is derived from the observation that the absolute SDF value climbs against the gradient direction and reaches its maximum at $p\in\mathcal{M}$, where $f_{\text{mf}}(p)=|f_{\text{sdf}}(p)|$ holds.
-Therefore, by subtraction of these two fields, we can get a continuous new field Q-MDF.
-Its definition is: \begin{Def} For a solid shape $\Omega$, suppose its SDF $f_{\text{sdf}}$ and MF $f_{\text{mf}}$ are given.
-For any point $p\in\mathbb{R}^3$, Q-MDF value of $p$ is defined as $f_q(p) = f_{\text{mf}}(p) - |f_{\text{sdf}}(p)|$. \end{Def} Q-MDF is similar to MDF according to its definition; the value at $\mathcal{M}$ is zero and goes up when leaving from the medial axis.
-Fig.~\ref{fig:field2D}~(f) is a 2D illustration of Q-MDF.
-When extracting level sets from Q-MDF and MDF using the same $\epsilon$ value, the membrane area of Q-MDF is slightly larger than that of MDF, although the overall shapes are similar.
-Therefore, Q-MDF can serve as an ideal substitute for MDF and facilitate the training process, as MDF is difficult to formulate.
+To facilitate MDF learning, we introduce an alternative neural implicit representation that closely resembles the MDF but is easier to compute, termed the \textbf{quasi-MDF (Q-MDF)}.
+This representation is motivated by the observation that the absolute SDF value increases along the gradient direction and reaches its maximum at medial points $p\in\mathcal{M}$, where $f_{\text{mf}}(p)=|f_{\text{sdf}}(p)|$ holds.
+Therefore, by subtracting these two fields, we can obtain a continuous field, Q-MDF, defined as follows: \begin{Def} Given a solid shape $\Omega$ with signed distance field $f_{\text{sdf}}$ and medial field $f_{\text{mf}}$, the quasi-medial distance field value at any point $p\in\mathbb{R}^3$ is defined as